A complete guide to the life and works of Noël Coward

 During the Second World War, Winston Churchill permitted Coward to get involved with the war effort by entertaining the troops through song, rather than in direct combat.
 Recording propaganda songs including “London Pride”, he was able to work on newer productions for civilians back home, as well as keep soldiers morale high.
 In the war years, Blithe Spirit received its West End premiere, detailing the fictional story of a novelist who hires a medium.
 After a nationwide tour of the show, the play was performed on Broadway and later adapted for the silver screen.

 What are his best-known texts?

 Throughout his career, Noel Coward wrote 47 plays over 50 years, as well as 16 concert and revue productions and 300 original songs!
-With such an illustrious career, some of Coward’s works went on to become twentieth-century greats, often revived in the West End and around the world.
+With such an illustrious career and shows performed at the Phoenix Theatre, some of Coward’s works went on to become twentieth-century greats, often revived in the West End and around the world.